 Amazing location in Lecce, this unique designer B&B is very special.
-Annie loves where Palazzo Persone is, its style, its informality and thinks it’s as boutique as they come!
-Ray loved his bistro buffet lunch – delicious and great value.
+Clients love where Palazzo Persone is, its style and its informality.
+Guests look forward to the bistro buffet lunch – delicious and great value.

 Lecce, “the Florence of the South”, has always been loved by discerning Italians for its beautiful Baroque architecture, elegant palazzi, richly decorated façades and wonderful churches.
 Now also a thriving and fascinating shopping centre, its shops are fabulous and it offers travellers that particular type of chic and interest only found in Italy.
 It has great restaurants, too, and Lecce is known for its good food and wine.